 Kanazawa Station’s East Gate Bus Terminal

-Kanazawa Station has a bus terminal at both its east and west gates, but the tourist buses all depart from the East Gate bus terminal.
+Kanazawa Station has a bus terminal at both its east and west gates, but the main tourist buses depart from the East Gate bus terminal.
 This terminal is very easy to use.
 There is an information center right outside the station exit where you can ask which bus to use.
 Here you can also pick up maps and timetables and buy discount bus passes.
 All the bus stops at the terminal are clearly numbered and signed with their destinations in Japanese and English.
 Departure signs also show when each bus is leaving.

 Taxi and Bus information stand